avisega/avisega.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher and lecturer at the Faculty of Computer and Information Science at Ben-Gurion University of the Negev, where I explore the intersection of artificial intelligence, education, and psychology.
-My research focuses on adaptive learning technologies, algorithms for mental health risk detection and intervention, and human-in-the-loop learning.
+I am a researcher and lecturer at the Faculty of Computer and Information Sciences at Ben-Gurion University of the Negev, combining a background in AI research, high-tech innovation, and interdisciplinary leadership.
+My work focuses on human–AI collaboration, adaptive systems, and responsible AI, integrating theory, empirical research, and large-scale implementation.

-My work draws on diverse methods, including natural language processing, generative AI, and reinforcement learning, with a focus on explainable AI, interactive systems, and ethical design.
-I have contributed to international research projects on diversity-aware incentive design, human-AI collaboration, and intelligent support systems in educational and psychological contexts.
+Drawing on experience in both academia and industry, I work across machine learning, natural language processing, and generative AI, with emphasis on explainability, human-centered design, and practical deployment.

+Before academia, I held senior engineering and management roles in the high-tech sector and co-founded AI-driven ventures.
+This combination of scientific inquiry, applied development, and entrepreneurial execution drives my interest in building systems that are intelligent, ethical, and impactful.

-Before joining academia, I gained extensive experience in the high-tech sector, bringing a practical perspective that complements my academic research.
-I am always happy to connect and collaborate — feel free to reach out.
+I am always happy to connect and collaborate - feel free to reach out.